- Home

 - Set all activities as “gradable” in Canvas so that a column is created in the Gradebook.

-- While grading don't forget to add feedback, suggestions or share and/or review with students the correct answers.
+- While grading, remember to add feedback and suggestions or share and/or review the correct answers with students.